gcallah/BookReviews/morrison.md

 version?

-Morrison discusses how Burke thought that governance should proceed “‘upon the principle of reference to antiquity.’”
+Morrison discusses how Burke thought that governance should proceed "'upon the principle of reference to antiquity.'"

-He then goes on to say “this was ‘the Whig[s’] interpretation of history,” and cites Butterfield.
-But this is pretty much the opposite of what Butterfield men by “the Whig interpretation of history,” which saw History as steady progress forward from a benighted antiquity.
+He then goes on to say "this was 'the Whig[s'] interpretation of history," and cites Butterfield.
+But this is pretty much the opposite of what Butterfield men by "the Whig interpretation of history," which saw History as steady progress forward from a benighted antiquity.

 Morrison makes the point that attitudes towards monetary policy resembled religious beliefs.
 Then he makes it again.
 And again.
 And again.
-Words like “dogma,“ “creed,“ and “heresy“ are littered liberally throughout the text.
+Words like "dogma," "creed," and "heresy" are littered liberally throughout the text.
 This reader cannot help but feel that Morrison took an interesting contention and belabored it so much that he was tempted to reject it simply because it was being pushed on him so often.

 For someone so enamored of this religious metaphor, Morrison appears to be remarkably ignorant of religion itself.
-For instance, he writes, “Because the gold standard was a matter of religious faith, all expected that adherence to it would defy logic and rationality” (37).
-Does Morrison know nothing of the numerous Jewish, Christian, Muslim, Buddhist, Taoist, and Hindu philosophers who have argued that religion does not "defy logic and rationality”?
+For instance, he writes, "Because the gold standard was a matter of religious faith, all expected that adherence to it would defy logic and rationality" (37).
+Does Morrison know nothing of the numerous Jewish, Christian, Muslim, Buddhist, Taoist, and Hindu philosophers who have argued that religion does not "defy logic and rationality"?

 And what about the members of the Cunliffe Committee themselves?
-They justified to return to gold based on the fact that “the adoption of a currency not convertible at will into gold...
-Is likely in practice to lead to over-issue and to destroy the measure of exchangeable value and cause a general rise in all prices and an adverse movement in the foreign exchanges” (quoted on 42).
+They justified to return to gold based on the fact that "the adoption of a currency not convertible at will into gold...
+Is likely in practice to lead to over-issue and to destroy the measure of exchangeable value and cause a general rise in all prices and an adverse movement in the foreign exchanges" (quoted on 42).
 While perhaps the committee members were *wrong* on this point, it certainly looks as if they thought they had perfectly rational reasons to want to return to the gold standard!